 If you’re not sure a Hilton Honors credit card is the right fit for you (or if you regularly stay at a variety of hotels and fly with a variety of airlines), you may want to consider other cards with broader travel perks and benefits.
 Many travel credit cards offer valuable perks that are good for travel in general, rather than for specific brands, like free TSA PreCheck or Global Entry, travel credits, and access to airport lounges.

-These cards also often offer introductory bonus points (like the Hilton Amex cards do) if you spend a set amount in the first three or four months.
+These cards also often offer introductory bonus points, like hotel cards typically do, if you spend a set amount in the first three or four months.
 Signup bonuses like these are some of the best ways to get a big return on your spending.

 Some other great credit cards tailored for travelers include: